DSW

 Academic Progress

-Evaluations of the student’s work for the courses and dissertation seminars should be provided to the student at appropriate intervals during each term.
-Such evaluations should be made in relation to course content, clinical practice competency, and general performance at the doctoral level.
-Students whose work does not meet program expectations should be notified in writing as soon as possible.
-Faculty should indicate the areas of identified weakness and specify the requirements to satisfy course/ rogram requirements.
-In such situations, a copy of this notification should be sent to the student’s advisor and the Director of the DSW Program.
+Evaluations of the student’s work for the courses and dissertation seminars will be provided to the student at appropriate intervals during each term.
+Such evaluations will be made in relation to course content, clinical practice competency, and general performance at the doctoral level.
+Students whose work does not meet program expectations will be notified in writing as soon as possible.
+Faculty should indicate the areas of identified weakness and specify the requirements to satisfy course/program requirements.
+In such situations, a copy of this notification will be sent to the Director of the DSW Program.

 Finances